-Had I not been locked in to getting to Harihari that night, I would have spent the rest of the day on the beach and walking around the town.
+Had I not pre-booked a room in Harihari that night, I would have spent the rest of the day on the beach and walking around the town.
 It just had a nice vibe to it.
 My immediate focus – to get to Ross for lunch and then to deal with the rest of the day’s 112 km.

 There isn’t a lot at Hari Hari but it does have the reputation of being a good place to crash!
 (This reputation goes back to the day in 1931 when the Aussie who flew the first solo trans-Tasman Sea flight from Sydney to New Zealand crashed his plane not far from Hari Hari.)
 I had booked a room for the night at the Hari Hari Motor Inn.

-Day Five: Hari Hari to Fox Glacier Village – 82 km
+Day 5: Hari Hari to Fox Glacier Village – 82 km

-Walking about a kilometer along a well-groomed trail takes you to the lake.
+Walking about a kilometre along a well-groomed trail takes you to the lake.

-In the afternoon, after a lunch at the Cook Saddle Cafe (and Saloon), I cycled up the the rainforest trail to the glacier.
+In the afternoon, after lunch at the Cook Saddle Cafe (and Saloon), I cycled up the rainforest trail to the glacier.

 Then, after locking my bike to a post in the parking lot, I walked as far as the trail went without going into “with guides only” territory.
 Low-hanging cloud did obscure the view of the upper reaches of the glacier but I did get to see the toe – and watched fellow tourists who have spent NZ$115. as they did their one-hour guided walk on the ice in the provided crampons.